Pierogi are like a polish ravioli made with sour cream-based dough and classically stuffed with a cheesy potato mixture.

 Onion – I use yellow onion in this recipe for its mellow flavor when cooked.
 These onions with a brownish yellow papery skin are a great all-purpose cooking onion.

-How to Make Potato and Cheese Pierogi
+How to Make Potato and Cheese Pierogi (Step-by-step)

-Mix the dough.
+Step 1: Mix the dough.
 In the bowl of a stand mixer combine the flour and salt, making a well in the middle.
 Add the egg and mix on low speed until just combined.
 Add the sour cream and butter and mix until fully incorporated, about 3 minutes.

-Knead the dough.
+Step 2: Let the dough rest.
 Turn the dough out onto a clean, lightly floured workspace and knead until smooth, about 1 minute.
+Wrap the dough in plastic wrap and refrigerate for 1 hour.

-Boil the potatoes.
+Step 3: Boil potatoes.
 In a large pot over medium-high heat, bring water to a rolling boil.
 Cook the potatoes until they are tender, stirring occasionally, about 20 minutes.
 Drain the potatoes completely.
+Add the potatoes to the bowl of a standing mixer or a large bowl if using a handheld mixer.

-Mash the potatoes.
-First, add the potatoes to the bowl of a standing mixer or a large bowl if using a handheld mixer.
-Next, add the cream and cheese, mixing on medium speed until smooth, about 2 minutes.
+Step 4: Mix potato and cheese filling.
+Add the cream and cheese, mixing on medium speed until smooth, about 2 minutes.
 Add the chives and season with salt and pepper, stirring to combine.

-Fill the pierogi.
+Step 5: Shape pierogi.
+On a clean lightly floured work surface roll the dough out 1/8-inch thick.
+Use a 3½ -inch circular cookie cutter to cut the dough.
 Working one at a time, fill each circle with about 1 tablespoon of the filling.
-Fold the edges around the filling in a half-moon and pinch with your fingers to seal shut.
+Fold the edges around the filling in a half-moon and press with your fingers to seal shut.
 Use a fork to help seal them and create decorative edges.

-Continue making the pierogi.
+Step 6: Add to baking sheet.
 Set aside on a lightly floured baking sheet and repeat the process with the remaining dough and filling.

-Serve.
+Step 10: Serve.
 Arrange pierogi on a platter topped with onions and chives with sour cream on the side for dipping.

 How to Freeze Pierogi